 The medical device business model is transforming with digital disruption

 The digital revolution has put the medical device sector at the forefront.
-This change is driving massive investments in medical devices across the spectrum, whether as an accessory, software as a medical device (SaMD) or while connecting to other devices in a specific ecosystem, etc. This is reflected in the following:
+This change is driving massive investments in medical devices across the spectrum, whether as an accessory, software as a medical device (SaMD), or while connecting to other devices in a specific ecosystem.
+This is reflected in the following:

 - Moving closer to consumers.
 Smartphones are connecting directly with patients and consumers, bypassing other value chain players.

-- Medical devices are converting into disease management platforms, streamlining the treatment pathway for patients.
+- Medical devices are converting into disease management platforms, streamlining patient treatment pathways.

 - The focus is shifting towards services and analytics to improve patient outcomes.